 Special Student Admissions notifies all applicants of admissions decisions by email.
 If the applicant is admitted, further instructions about registration and tuition payment requirements will be provided.

 Please keep in mind that there are several registration limitations related to special student enrollment, as such it is important that you keep the following factors in mind when selecting classes.

 - Regular MIT degree students will be given priority for registration in classes with limited enrollment

 - Special students are not eligible to register for classes listed as thesis, research, UROP, or other subjects for degree candidates only.
 Do not select any these classes when completing your application.

 - Applicants should limit the classes they are interested in taking to a single MIT department.

-- Enrolled students may not be eligible to take IAP classes depending on their current or future registration status.
+- Enrolled students are not be eligible to take IAP classes regardless of their current or future registration status.